 As discussed in class, this is essentially a "mini-project".
-It will be worth 350 points (3.5x more than a normal lab).
+It will be worth 250 points (2.5x more than a normal lab), with an extra credit opportunity for 25 points.
 The grading is based on the completion of a list of deliverables.
-When completed, each deliverable will earn the student some amount of points toward the total score of 350.
+When completed, each deliverable will earn the student some amount of points toward the total score of 250.
 The list of deliverables, their due dates, and their worth in points will be described later.